DrBlackross/super-simple-rsi/README.md

-(these two scripts work pretty much like Gekko did for me, this should work on a RPI4/3, goal was a RPI zero w 2 for solar setup)
+(these two scripts work pretty much like Gekko did for me see https://github.com/askmike/gekko all those years ago, this should work on a RPI4/3, goal was a RPI zero w 2 for solar setup)

 # Super Simple RSI Trading Bot for Kraken